 “No!
 I’m playing with that!
 It’s mine!”

-My kids aren’t writers yet, so we won’t be using the Put Ups Printable that’s included with the eLesson, but we can still do the same sort of thing to fill our morning with Put Ups for a truly awesome day!
+My kids aren’t writers yet, so we won’t be using the Put Ups Printable that’s included with the article.
+We can still do the same sort of thing to fill our morning with Put Ups for a truly awesome day!

-- During breakfast, we can take a moment and go around the table for each person [parent too, not just the kids] to say a Put Up about each person sitting at the table.
-We may even make it a game to see how many times we can make it around the table that day and see if we can do more Put Ups than the day before [maybe a chart would be handy]!
+- During breakfast, take a moment and go around the table for each person (parent too, not just the kids) to say a Put Up about each person sitting at the table.

-- Before anyone plays or watched a show, they need to give someone else a Put Up!
+- Before anyone plays or watches a show, they need to give someone else a Put Up.

-- We could take turns brushing teeth and the kids [and parents] not brushing their teeth could give the kid that is brushing their teeth as many Put Ups as they can before they’re done.
+- We could take turns brushing teeth and those not brushing their teeth could give the kid that is brushing their teeth as many Put Ups as they can before they’re done.
 Or make it so that the one brushing their teeth can’t stop brushing until the others can’t think of any more Put Ups!

 - While packing school bags, I want to go over what they brought home the previous day for me to give them Put Ups for all their efforts at school.

-- And just including Put Ups whenever possible on our walk to school, or anytime while we’re getting ready.
+- And just including Put Ups whenever possible on our walk to school, like at every stop sign or mailbox.

-Then at the end of the day, in our bedtime routine, I’ll be including ways to be talk about Put Downs that happened that day with the kids and work with them to figure out how we can turn it into a Put Up instead.
+Then at the end of the day, in our bedtime routine, I’ll be including ways to talk about Put Downs that happened that day with the kids.
+We’ll work with them to figure out how we can turn it into a Put Up instead.

-You can take the Put Ups and Put Downs eLesson from Playful Learning too!
+You can check out the Put Ups and Put Downs resources from Playful Learning – for free!

-Disclosure: I received the access to the Playful Learning Ecademy in exchange for sharing my honest opinion and experience about the course.
+Full Disclosure: I received full access to the Playful Learning Ecademy -and an expanded Kindess lesson - in exchange for sharing my honest opinion and experience about the course.
 This post contains affiliate links.